Konstantin Flavitsky – Russian painter

 Konstantin Flavitsky (1830 – 1866) was a Russian painter.

 Flavitsky’s difficult fate contributed to the realization of his brilliant talent.
-At the age of 9 he became an orphan and was sent to a foundling hospital for poor children, where he showed his extraordinary ability to draw.
+At the age of 9 he became an orphan and was sent to a foundling hospital for poor children.
+There he showed his extraordinary ability to draw.
 Konstantin’s uncle, an architect, was impressed by his works and gave 17-years-old boy a roof over the head.
 Young painter entered the Imperial Academy of Arts and left his relatives.
-Konstantin worked very hard forgetting himself.
-No wonder he looks much older at his photos.
+You know, Konstantin worked very hard forgetting about himself.
+No wonder he looked much older at his photos.

 During his short life, Flavitsky created many pictures, most of which are in the most famous museums in Russia, Italy and France.